merijndejonge/DgmlBuilder/README.md

 Builders are specific classes that you write to convert objects in your model to specific graph elements.

 The following builders are supported:
 * `NodeBuilder` These are builders that construct graph nodes from objects in your model.
-For instance, if you have a type `Component` in your model with `Name`,  `Id`, and `ComponentType` fields, you can tranform these into corresponding nodes with the following node builder:
+For instance, if you have a type `Component` in your model with `Name`,  `Id`, and `ComponentType` fields, you can transform these into corresponding nodes with the following node builder:
     ```csharp
     new NodeBuilder<Component>(
         x => new Node